Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Catching Claws**: You gain +2 to hit and damage on your unarmed attacks.
 Whenever you hit an unarmed attack, you can use your bonus action to grapple the target.

 **Lifeline**: If you would take damage that would reduce your hit points to zero, you first gain temporary hit points equal to 10 times your proficiency bonus.
-As long as you have these temporary hit points, your size increases by one, as if affected by the enlarge spell, and your movement speed cannot be reduced, but you can still be immobilized.
+As long as you have these temporary hit points, your size increases by one, as if affected by the enlarge spell, and you are immune to all immobilizing effects.

 **Health**: You gain hit points equal to two of your hit dice.